chrrasmussen/Mutable-Template/README.md

 ## Usage

 ```
 Mutable Template is a templating format for updating the contents of the template itself.
-This is useful for configuration files where you have a current configuration, but that you need to update some values using a script.

 Use "-" in-place of <file> to apply transformation to stdin.